Dead On The Water by R.W.K. Clark

 Dead on the Water by R.W.K.
 Clark is an ‘off-the-beaten-path’ novel which tells about a passenger ocean liner which inadvertently becomes overrun with zombies, with the captain of the ship leading the pack.
 The book would be classified as a sci-fi horror.
 This particular work is the second zombie story Clark has put out, but it is very different from his first one, ‘Living Legacy’ and his third one ‘Permanent Ink’.

 A family from the ship docks in Belize for an afternoon of shopping.
-While on shore, the daughter is bitten by a infectious dog, but it isn’t until they return to the ship and set off that things go terribly wrong.
-After she changes, she attacks a passenger, which sets off a chain of events that culminate in the ship being infested with the flesh-eaters, and their living dead leader is none other than the captain.
+While on shore, their child is bitten by a infectious dog, but it isn’t until they return to the ship and set off that things go terribly wrong.
+After the changes which sets off a chain of events that culminate in the ship being infested with the flesh-eaters, and their living dead leader is none other than the captain.
 Clark has written this tale in a manner that has the zombies being able to think things through and plan; the devious captain organizes the others to take over the ship, then they will head to land and do the same.
 Making this one of his best zombie books yet.

 But here’s the kicker.